-In case of new subscriptions in one of the co-managed entities, the subscription proceeds shall be allotted to the co-managed entities pursuant to the modified proportions resulting from the net asset increase of the co-managed entity which has benefited from the subscriptions and all lines of investment shall be modified by a transfer of assets from one co-managed entity to the other in order to be adjusted to the modified proportions.
-In a similar manner, in case of redemptions in one of the co-managed entities, the cash required may be levied on the cash held by the co-managed entities pursuant to the modified proportions resulting from the net asset reduction of the co-managed entity which has suffered from the redemptions and, in such case, all lines of investment shall be adjusted to the modified proportions.
-Shareholders should be aware that, in the absence of any specific action by the Directors or their appointed agents, the co-management arrangement may cause the composition of assets of a Sub-Fund to be influenced by events attributable to other co-managed entities such as subscriptions and redemptions.
+In case of new subscriptions in one of the co-managed entities, the subscription proceeds shall be allotted to the co-managed entities pursuant to the modified proportions resulting from the net asset increase of the co-managed entity which has benefited from the subscriptions and all lines of investment shall be modified by a transfer of assets from one co-managed entities, the cash required may be levied on the cash held by the co-managed entities pursuant to the modified proportions resulting from the net asset reduction of the co-managed entity which has suffered from the redemptions and, in such case, all lines of investment shall be adjusted to the modified proportions.
+Shareholders should be aware that, in the absence of any specific action by the Directors or their appointed agents, the co-managed entities such as subscriptions and redemptions.
 Thus, all other things being equal, subscriptions received in one entity with which any Sub-Fund is co-managed will lead to an increase of this Sub-Fund's reserve of cash.
-Conversely, redemptions made in one entity with which any Sub-Fund is co-managed will lead to a reduction of this Sub-Fund's reserve of cash.
-Subscriptions and redemptions may however be kept in the specific account opened for each co-managed entity outside the co-management arrangements and through which subscriptions and redemptions to these specific accounts, together with the possibility for the Directors or their appointed agents to decide at any time to terminate a Sub-Fund's participation in the co-management arrangement, permit the Sub-Fund to avoid the readjustments of its portfolio if these readjustments are likely to affect the interest of the Company and of its shareholders.
+Subscriptions and redemptions may however be kept in the specific account opened for each co-managed entity outside the co-management arrangements and through which subscriptions and redemptions to these specific accounts, together with the possibility for the Directors or their appointed agents to decide at any time to terminate a Sub-Fund's participation in the co-managed entity outside the co-management arrangements and through which subscriptions and redemptions to these specific accounts, together with the possibility for the Directors or their appointed agents to decide at any time to terminate a Sub-Fund's participation in the co-management arrangement, permit the Sub-Fund to avoid the readjustments of its portfolio if these readjustments are likely to affect the interest of the Company and of its shareholders.